engelthehyp/js-functional-extensions/documentation/extensions/Array.prototype.md

 ### `drop`

-Returns a list of all but the first "n" elements.
+Returns a list of all but the first `n` elements.
-When "n" is zero, the same list is returned.
+When `n` is zero, the same list is returned.
-When "n" > this.length, the empty list is returned.
+When `n` is greater than the length of the list, the empty list is returned.

 **Signature:** `(this: List<T>, num: int) -> List<T>`